-- A. 5 hotplate burners including a wok burner
+- A. Four hotplate burners with one wok burner

-- B. Control panel
+- B. Control Panel

-- C. Glide-out grill
+- C. Glide-Out GrillTM

-- D. Main multi-function oven
+- D. Multifunction Oven

-- E. Tall fan oven
+- E. Tall Fan Oven

 Hotplate Burners

 The drawing by each of the central knobs indicates which burner that knob controls.

 Each burner has a Flame Supervision Device (FSD) that prevents the flow of gas if the flame goes out.